COVID19: Keeping Australians Connected

 ‘There is no established evidence that low level radio wave exposure from 5G and other wireless telecommunications can affect the immune system or cause any other long term or short-term health effects.’

-Australia’s Chief Medical Officer, Professor Brendan Murphy has stated:
+Australia’s former Chief Medical Officer, Professor Brendan Murphy has stated:

 ‘I’d like to reassure the community that 5G technology is safe.
 There is no evidence telecommunication technologies, such as 5G, cause adverse health impacts.’